odoo/owl/doc/v3/owl/reference/types_validation.md

 The validators can also be used standalone via `validateType` and `assertType` to validate any value at runtime, not just props.

+Validating never observes: the value is walked untracked and raw, so a call made inside a `computed` or an `effect` subscribes to nothing, even when the value is reactive.

 ## `validateType`

 Checks a value against a validator and returns a list of validation issues.